 ACTIVELY INVOLVE YOUR CHILD IN THE CONFERENCE:

-If it is possible, you can involve your child actively in the conference.
+If possible, you can actively involve your child in the conference.
 While you may not always get a chance to include them in the forum due to time constraints, you can get their insights, concerns, and issues before the meeting.
 Despite the short time frame, ensure that your child’s needs are well-addressed since they are the main agenda of the conferences.

 At the end of the conference, you and the teacher agree on the following steps to take.
-First, it is vital to follow up in the next week and months to know your child’s progress and how things are working out after the conference.
+First, following up in the next week and months is vital to know your child’s progress and how things are working out after the conference.
 Second, besides asking for an update from the teacher, you should share what you have been doing back at home.
 Importantly, please speak to your child to know their current academic experiences.

-These tips are meant to help you maximize the parent-teacher conferences.
+These tips are meant to help you maximize parent-teacher conferences.
 Remember that your goal and that of the teacher should align for the sake of your child.
-At Kids on the Yard, we are determined to improve students’ school and public life performances.
+We are determined to improve students’ school and public life performances at Kids on the Yard.
 Our life coaches can help you maximize the teacher-parent conferences and eventually lead your child to succeed.
 Contact us for more insights.